obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 rest of this document:

 SP250
-: 1982 or 1983 SP250 dual sport, carburated 4 valve, with kickstart
+: 1982 or 1983 SP250 dual sport, carbureted 4 valve, with kickstart

 ST250
-: 2004 or later ST250, carburated 4 valve, no kickstart
+: 2004 or later ST250, carbureted 2 valve, no kickstart

 ST250XK4
-: 2004 through 2007 ST250 E-Type, carburated 4 valve, with
+: 2004 through 2007 ST250 E-Type, carbureted 2 valve, with
 kickstart

 ST250XK8